oicr-gsi/dimsum/docs/user_manual/omissions.md

 # Omissions Page

-The omissions page lists all received samples that will not be included in cases or displayed in other areas of Dimsum.
+The Omissions page lists all received samples that will not be included in cases or displayed in other areas of Dimsum.
 Samples appearing here either

 1. are not included in a requisition